 Roasted Eggplant with Tomato and Basil, or "Basil Ghanouj"

-3 thin Chinese, Japanese or Italian eggplant (or 1-2 large globe eggplant)
+- 3 thin Chinese or Japanese eggplant or 1-2 large globe eggplant